Max Muncy: 2025: Third World Series championship

+2026

+On February 12, 2026, the Dodgers signed Muncy to a one-year, $7 million contract extension for the 2027 season that also included a $10 million club option for 2028 (with a $3 million buy out).

+On April 10, Muncy hit three home runs, including a walk-off home run in the bottom of the ninth inning to lift the Dodgers to victory over the Texas Rangers 8–7.
+He became the second player in Dodger history to accomplish this feat, joining Don Demeter.

+On August 13, he hit a three-run home run in the bottom of the sixth inning against the Milwaukee Brewers to break the all-time career home run record at Dodger Stadium with his 131st.

 Personal life

 Muncy and his wife, Kellie, were married in November 2018.
 They welcomed a daughter in July 2021.

-In 2025, Muncy and his wife Kellie partnered with the Los Angeles Dodgers Foundation to host Uncork for a Cause, a charity wine event at the InterContinental Los Angeles Downtown.
+In 2025, Muncy and Kellie partnered with the Los Angeles Dodgers Foundation to host Uncork for a Cause, a charity wine event at the InterContinental Los Angeles Downtown.
 The fundraiser supported the Dodgers Foundation and the YMCA of the Foothills’ wildfire relief programs.

 Muncy has also taken part in Dodgers Foundation community outreach events, including reading sessions at Gabriella Charter School in Los Angeles to promote youth literacy and education initiatives.